Charis Ignatian Spirituality Retreat

 Seeing “God in all things,” the Ignatian contemplative strives to become a “man or woman for others,” demonstrating faith through everyday acts of love.
 More than just a way of thinking or belief, Ignatian Spirituality is a concrete way of life that fosters deeper prayer, offers a medium for discernment, and nurtures a commitment to social justice.
 It is a spirituality of the heart that recognizes the sacredness of lived experience.

-Life is busy, stressful, frenetic.
-It is hard to find the time and discipline to take time out, to pause.
+Life is busy, stressful.
+It is hard to find the time and discipline to pause and reflect.
 If you are in your 20s and 30s, you are also in a nearly constant state of transition and facing a multitude of unanswered questions.

 Our peer-led retreat experiences give the gift of the “forced pause” to young men and women: time off to think, reflect, pray and see where God is working in their lives at that very moment.
 They are rooted in the Spiritual Exercises of St. Ignatius Loyola and invite participants to share their own lived experiences and their histories with each other through talks and small group discussions.